nextauthjs/adapters/packages/upstash-redis/README.md

 ## Overview

-This is the Upstash Redis Adapter for [`next-auth`](https://next-auth.js.org).
-This package can only be used in conjunction with the primary `next-auth` package.
+This is the Upstash Redis adapter for [`next-auth`](https://next-auth.js.org).
+This package can only be used in conjunction with the primary `next-auth` and `@upstash/redis` packages.
 It is not a standalone package.

 ## Getting Started

-1. Install `next-auth` and `@next-auth/upstash-redis-adapter` as well as `@upstash/redis`.
+1. Install `next-auth` and `@next-auth/upstash-redis-adapter` as well as `@upstash/redis` via NPM.

 ```js
 npm install next-auth @next-auth/upstash-redis-adapter @upstash/redis
 ```

-2. Add this adapter to your `pages/api/[...nextauth].js` next-auth configuration object.
+2. Add the follwing code to your `pages/api/[...nextauth].js` next-auth configuration object.

 ```js
 import NextAuth from "next-auth"